Your Guide to Navigating Zone 1 London

 3. Travelcards: As mentioned earlier, travelcards provide unlimited travel and save the hassle of purchasing a new ticket every time you’re commuting.

-4. Mobile Payment Methods: In Zone 1, you have the option to pay with Apple or Google Pay.
-You can also make use of this on other forms of London public transport.
+4. Mobile Payment Methods: In Zone 1, you can pay with Apple or Google Pay.
+You can also use this on other forms of London public transport.

 5. Visitor Oyster Card: If you’re visiting a student, you can purchase a Visitor Oyster card before arriving in London.
 This offers the same benefits as a regular Oyster card but it is specifically for tourists.